UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/HLS_dataset/hls_build_script/README.md

                         Number of jobs to use for building
 ```

-The tool expects the folling in each design directory:
+The tool expects the following in each design directory:

 - `dataset_hls.tcl` - A TCL script that runs HLS synthesis for the design when called using `vitis_hls`

 The tool generates the following in each design directory if the build is successful:

 - `data_design.json` - A JSON file containing the design metadata including name, part, target clock period, and versions of Vitis HLS and Vivado used (if available).
 - `data_hls.json` - A JSON file containing the latency and resource utilization report data of the synthesized design after HLS synthesis.

 Below are examples of what these JSON files look like.

 `data_design.json`:

 ```json
 {
     "name": "fpga_gcn_qm9_top",